keertyverma/covid-19-api/README.md

 MongoDB configuration can also be provided by environment variable `db_connection_string`.
 If this is provided we skip all the above defined config variables.

-There is no need to configure any collection and documents in MongoDB.
-To start the server, please run following command while being at root of project
+There is no need to configure any collection and documents in MongoDB.To start the server, please run following command while being at root of project

       node index.js